yosi-dediashvili/SubiT/design/input_processing.md

-The **versions** attribute will be a dictionary that its keys are the languages and the values are also dictionary that is keys are the rank group and the values are the provider version falling under that group.
+The **versions** attribute will be a dictionary that its keys are the languages and the values are also dictionary that is keys are the rank group and the values are tuples of the provider rank and the provider version falling under that group.

 Notice that the provider will not drop version because they come from a different title.
 That's not its job.